 We partner with communities through the use of the Participatory Rural Appraisal methodology developed by the World Health Organization, we conduct interviews, facilitate focus groups, and lead community leaders in various exercises over a week-long intensive process.
 This methodology utilizes the knowledge and expertise of members of the community to determine individual and community needs in terms of education, health and community development to support long term economic sustainability and growth.
 We then partner with community leaders to evaluate needs and develop an action plan in order to accomplish our unified goals and objectives.
 This innovative approach focuses on empowering communities to help themselves and only implements projects that can contribute to the good of the community as a whole in a sustainable, holistic way.

-Morgan Parker is the dreamer behind and director of SEED International, Inc. Morgan holds a bachelor’s degree in business administration from Liberty University and she recently completed her MBA from Carson-Newman University in August 2018.
+Morgan Parker is the dreamer behind and director of SEED International, Inc. Morgan holds a bachelor’s degree in business administration from Liberty University, a Masters of Business Administration and a Masters in Social Entrepreneurship from Carson-Newman University.
+Morgan also completed the Executive Nonprofit Management Certification at Duke University.
 It is her personal mission to use business as a catalyst for social and economic change in developing nations.
 Morgan encourages individuals and businesses in the U.S. to connect their knowledge and skills to causes they care about.
-Though Morgan believes that her business education is invaluable, she felt it lacked the components necessary to accomplish goals that involve social entrepreneurship, community development, and nonprofit management.
-In June of 2018, Morgan completed the Executive Nonprofit Management Certification at Duke University.
-She is currently pursuing a Master of Arts in Social Entrepreneurship at Carson Newman University in order to better serve her mission.

 During business school, Morgan developed the model for SEED International, Inc. The goal of SEED is to promote sustainable economic empowerment and development to individuals and communities in developing nations.
 SEED connects these individuals and communities with opportunities for small business training, microloans, educational loans and scholarships, trade schools, professional development, and community development projects.